A Detailed Guide to Side Hustles by OTDUDE

 - I drove for Lyft.

 As OT’s, we adapt to change to maximize independence and health outcomes for our clients.
 This is no different from side hustles.
 What may be very profitable and popular could fall out of phase quickly.
 Investing in side hustles requires research, determination, and adaptability.
-Good thing you have these characteristics as an OT.
+You’ll likely have these characteristics as an OT.

 Side-Hustles to Avoid